pingidentity/terraform-provider-pingone/docs/resources/authorize_trust_framework_attribute.md

 Required:

 - `type` (String) A string that specifies the authorization condition comparand type.
-Options are `ATTRIBUTE`, `CONSTANT`.
+Options are `ATTRIBUTE`.

 Optional:

 - `id` (String) A string that specifies the ID of the authorization attribute in the trust framework to use as the condition comparand.
 This field is required when `type` is `ATTRIBUTE`.
 Must be a valid PingOne resource ID.
-- `value` (String) A string that specifies a constant text value to use as the condition comparand.
-This field is required when `type` is `CONSTANT`.

 <a id="nestedatt--resolvers--condition--reference"></a>